-The importance of technical SEO grows during a recession, so find out how to make the best of it in times following the COVID-19 pandemic.
+The importance of technical SEO grows during recession, so find out how to make the best of it in times following the COVID-19 pandemic.

 Ever heard of the term “technical SEO” and wondered what it meant?
 In short, technical SEO is the key element of every SEO campaign and the one that keeps your entire SEO structure from falling apart.

-What happens very often is that we put so much time into producing great content that truly deserves to get to Google’s first page, yet for some reason, it never delivers the results we expect to see.
+What happens very often is that we put so much time in producing great content that truly deserves to get to Google’s first page, yet for some reason, it never delivers results we expect to see.
 Sometimes that can be due to On-Page SEO elements that were not implemented or simply because your website lacks authority in that niche to rank, but what we also tend to forget are the technical nitty-gritty things that have a huge impact on the overall performance of the content.
 That’s where technical SEO comes into play.

 Since the financial crisis caused by COVID-19 undoubtedly had an effect on our wallets and marketing budgets, it’s important that we utilize money spent on SEO on the right things that will help us deliver maximum results.
-Since both On-Page SEO and Off-Page SEO strategies rely purely on the technical setups of your website, that means their results will only be successful if the technical settings are set up properly.
+Since both On-Page SEO and Off-Page SEO strategies rely purely on technical setups of your website, that means their results will only be successful if the technical settings are set up properly.
 In this article, we will share with you a complete list of technical areas you should pay attention to on each project, and explain how each one of them can affect your SEO campaigns and their overall results.

 The use of sitemaps for SEO